Morten Ørum Madsen: Early life and amateur career

 Madsen was born in Silkeborg.
 He took up golf at the age of 12, and enjoyed a successful amateur career.
 He played for Denmark in the 2008 Eisenhower Trophy and again in 2010, being part of the team that took the silver medal in 2010.
 He attended Oregon State University from 2008 to 2011.

 Professional career

 In 2011, Madsen turned professional and promptly won twice on the third-tier Nordic League, earning a place on the Challenge Tour.
 A consistent second season saw him earn promotion to the full European Tour for 2013.
 He finished 19th in the Challenge Tour rankings, but slightly improved his status with a T16 at European Tour Q School.

 On 24 November 2013, he won the South African Open Championship by a margin of two strokes.

-A string of poor finishes saw him lose his European Tour privileges and he eventually returned to the Nordic Golf League, where he won an event in February 2019.
+A string of poor finishes saw him lose his European Tour privileges and he eventually returned to the Nordic Golf League, where he won an event, played in Spain, in February 2019 and another, played in Sweden, in May 2025.